jeyadosstimothy/do-tasks-app/README.md

-# to_do
+# Do

-An application for storing to-do lists
+Do is an application developed with Flutter, for keeping track of your to-do lists.

 ## Getting Started